z3tt/Z3tt/content/top/portfolio.md

-A detailed overview of my achievements to date, from scientific publications to contributions to R packages to presentations, trainings, workshops and media appearances.
+A detailed overview of my achievements to date:

 * [Peer-Reviewed Publications](#publications)
 * [Book Chapters](#books)